Patrick Duffy (British politician): Political career

 Following the death in May 1981 of IRA's Bobby Sands, one of the Irish hunger strikers who starved himself to death in prison, Duffy was the sole member of the British House of Commons to condemn Margaret Thatcher, according to The New York Times.
 In comments directed at Thatcher, amidst heckles from the Conservative benches (and frowns from his own side, whose official line was to support the Prime Minister's stance), he remarked:

 By appearing hard and unfeeling, or firm and determined, you have spectacularly illuminated for growing bodies of opinion in neighbouring and allied countries, whose comments are flowing in hourly, your government's moral bankruptcy and the colossal and criminal incompetence of Conservative governments of all times in their dealings in Ireland.

 These comments caused outrage, but led to Duffy receiving 600 letters in support from around the world.
 Despite this, however, Thatcher later invited Duffy for tea when he was appointed President of the NATO Assembly and the two became friends.
-"We got on so well that her officials were starting to get nervous that our meeting would never finish," he commented in 2020.
+"We got on so well that her officials were starting to get nervous that our meeting would never finish", he commented in 2020.

 Duffy stood down from Parliament at the 1992 general election.
 In a 2020 interview with Catholic magazine The Tablet, Duffy was quoted ("half in jest", according to the interviewer) on his career as an MP: "I spent 19 and a half of my 25 years in opposition.
 If I'd known that was how it was going to be at the beginning, I'd never have gone in for it".
-As of 2020, he remains president of the Labour Life Group, in keeping with his pro-life views on abortion.
+He was president of the Labour Life Group, in keeping with his pro-life views on abortion.
 He had hoped to go to the House of Lords upon his retirement, but, according to The Tablet, the then-Leader of the Labour Party Neil Kinnock was "not a fan" of his.